WebAssembly/component-model/design/mvp/Concurrency.md

 * remove the temporary trap mentioned above that occurs when a `read` and `write` of a stream/future happen from within the same component instance
 * zero-copy forwarding/splicing
+* allow `async` functions using the stackful ABI to be notified of cancellation
 * allow the `stream<char>` type to validate; make it use `string-encoding` and not split code points
 * add built-ins providing guest code more control over its containing